canonical/kafka-operator/docs/how-to/deploy/deploy-terraform.md

 Save the following as `main.tf` in a new working directory.
 The module is sourced from the [`terraform/` directory](https://github.com/canonical/kafka-bundle/tree/main/terraform) in the Charmed Apache Kafka bundle repository.

-The same `main.tf` is used for both production and testing deployments — the deployment mode is controlled via `.tfvars` files.
+The same `main.tf` is used for both production and testing deployments — the deployment mode is controlled via a `kafka.auto.tfvars` file.

 <details>